When it comes to the growing list of superfoods, moringa always seems to be at the top of the pile.

 Moringa contains a compound called chlorogenic acid and animal studies have revealed how this compound helped to lower blood sugar levels in diabetic rats (3).
 In regards to human studies, a piece published in the Journal of Food Science and Technology revealed how the daily consumption of a teaspoon of leaf powder over a three-month period also reduced blood sugar levels.

-Whether you’re drying the leaves to use as a powder, drinking tea or chewing on its seeds – moringa is rich in antioxidants and thus it could potentially be the next big superfood.
+Whether you’re drying the leaves to use as a powder, drinking tea or chewing on its seeds – moringa is rich in antioxidants, and thus could potentially be the next big superfood.